vantage-sh/docs.vantage.sh/docs/connecting_github.md

 <Tabs groupId="instructions">
 <TabItem value="enterprise" label="Enterprise" default>

-   <p>For Enterprises, navigate to the <a href="https://github.com/settings/enterprises">Enterprises page</a> on GitHub and copy the Enterprise name that’s displayed to use in step 3.</p>
+   <p>For Enterprises, navigate to the <a href="https://github.com/settings/enterprises">Enterprises page</a> on GitHub.
+Select your Enterprise.
+Copy the name that's displayed in the URL to use in step 3 (e.g., in <code>https://github.com/enterprises/mycompany</code>, copy <code>mycompany</code>—all lowercase, no spaces).</p>
    </TabItem>
    <TabItem value="organization" label="Organization" default>
-   <p>For Organizations, navigate to the <a href="https://github.com/settings/organizations">Organizations page</a> on GitHub and copy the Organization name that’s displayed to use in step 3.</p>
+   <p>For Organizations, navigate to the <a href="https://github.com/settings/organizations">Organizations page</a> on GitHub.
+Select your Organization.
+Copy the name that's displayed in the URL to use in step 3 (e.g., in <code>https://github.com/mycompany</code>, copy <code>mycompany</code>—all lowercase, no spaces).</p>
    </TabItem>
    </Tabs>